AkberIqbal/talentC/readme.md

 CODE
 ======
-index.html is the file in the root
+index.html, Gruntfile.js are in the root
-Gruntfile.js

 required scss, js, css files are in the src folder

 TO PREPARE